-Robinhood is required to perform anti-money-laundering checks on new accounts.
+Robinhood is required to perform anti-money laundering checks on new accounts in accordance with federal law.
 These processes exist to protect the U.S. markets from known money launderers, or individuals associated with terrorist activities.

 This data, along with all your information, is transmitted securely using SSL encryption.
 Your bank login information, passwords, and any tokens are never cached or stored on our servers.
 After the bank linking process, Robinhood has no additional access to your bank account.

-If you fit into any of the following categories, we’ll need you to obtain a written letter of approval from your compliance officer (or your family member’s) before trading with your Robinhood account, in accordance with applicable FINRA rules.
-The document should be written and signed by a compliance officer of the affiliated person on company letterhead, and explicitly grant you permission to open a Robinhood account.
-You may also include a request for duplicate account statements and trade confirmations in the letter.
+If you fit into any of the following categories, you need to obtain a written letter of approval from your compliance department before trading with your Robinhood account, in accordance with FINRA rules.
+The document should be written and signed by an authorized employee of your firm on company letterhead.
+The letter should explicitly grant you permission to open the account.
+Your firm may also request duplicate copies of your account statements and/or trade confirms.